SexGenomicsToolkit/docs/src/radsex/output_files.rst

 In this example, the marker "**1**"" corresponding to the sequence "TGCA..GACC" has a depth of **20** in **individual_1** and **4** in **individual_5**.

-.. _sex-distribution-file:
+.. _radsex-output-distrib:

 Distribution of markers between groups
 --------------------------------------

 The distribution of markers between groups is a tabulated file (*i.e.* a tabulated file using "\\t" - the "tab" character - as a separator) with a header line.
 This distribution is generated using the ``distrib`` command.

 The first and second columns indicate the number of individuals from the first and second compared groups in which a marker is present.
 The third column contains the number of markers present in the corresponding number of individuals from the first and second compared groups.
-The fourth column contains the p-value of a chi-squared test for association with group.
-The fifth column indicates whether this p-value is significant after Bonferroni correction.
+The fourth column contains the p-value of a chi-squared test for association with group, and the fifth column contains the corrected p-value (*i.e.* the p-value multiplied by the total number of markers in the table).
+The sixth column indicates whether this p-value is significant after Bonferroni correction.
 The last column contains the bias between groups, defined as:

 *(Number of individuals from the first group / Total number of individuals from the first group) - (Number of individuals from the second group / Total number of individuals from the second group)*

-An example of sex distribution table is given below for 3 from a "Males" group and 3 individuals from a "Females" group:
+An example of distribution table is given below for 3 from a "Males" group and 3 individuals from a "Females" group:

 ::

-	Males    Females    Markers       P     Signif      Bias
-	    0          1          7       1     False     -0.333
+	Males    Females    Markers       P    CorrectedP     Signif      Bias 0          1          7       1             1     False     -0.333
-	    0          2          3    0.39     False     -0.666
+	    0          2          3    0.39             1     False     -0.666
-	    0          3          1    0.10     False     -1.000
+	    0          3          1    0.10             1     False     -1.000
-	    1          0          6       1     False      0.333
+	    1          0          6       1             1     False      0.333
-	    1          1          5       1     False      0.000
+	    1          1          5       1             1     False      0.000
-	    1          2          1       1     False     -0.333
+	    1          2          1       1             1     False     -0.333
-	    1          3          2    0.39     False     -0.666
+	    1          3          2    0.39             1     False     -0.666
-	    2          0          3    0.39     False      0.666
+	    2          0          3    0.39             1     False      0.666
-	    2          1          8       1     False      0.333
+	    2          1          8       1             1     False      0.333
-	    2          2          4       1     False      0.000
+	    2          2          4       1             1     False      0.000
-	    2          3          2       1     False     -0.333
+	    2          3          2       1             1     False     -0.333
-	    3          0          4    0.10     False      1.000
+	    3          0          4    0.10             1     False      1.000
-	    3          1          7    0.39     False      0.666
+	    3          1          7    0.39             1     False      0.666
-	    3          2          6       1     False      0.333
+	    3          2          6       1             1     False      0.333
-	    3          3          9       1     False      0.000
+	    3          3          9       1             1     False      0.000

 In this example, there are 68 sequences in total, therefore sequences are significantly associated with sex if the p-value of a chi-squared test on the number of males and females is lower than 0.05 / 68 = 0.00074 (Bonferroni correction).

-.. _fasta-file:
+.. _radsex-output-fasta:

 Fasta file
 ----------